Michael Faraday: Later life

 In June 1832, the University of Oxford granted Faraday an honorary Doctor of Civil Law degree.
 During his lifetime, he was offered a knighthood in recognition for his services to science, which he turned down on religious grounds, believing that it was against the word of the Bible to accumulate riches and pursue worldly reward, and stating that he preferred to remain "plain Mr Faraday to the end".
 Elected a Fellow of the Royal Society in 1824, he twice refused to become President.
 He became the first Fullerian Professor of Chemistry at the Royal Institution in 1833.

 In 1832, Faraday was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
 He was elected a foreign member of the Royal Swedish Academy of Sciences in 1838.
 In 1840, he was elected to the American Philosophical Society.
 He was one of eight foreign members elected to the French Academy of Sciences in 1844.
 In 1849 he was elected as associated member to the Royal Institute of the Netherlands, which two years later became the Royal Netherlands Academy of Arts and Sciences and he was subsequently made foreign member.

-Faraday suffered a nervous breakdown in 1839 but eventually returned to his investigations into electromagnetism.
+Faraday had a nervous breakdown in 1839 but eventually returned to his investigations into electromagnetism.
 In 1848, as a result of representations by the Prince Consort, Faraday was awarded a grace and favour house in Hampton Court in Middlesex, free of all expenses and upkeep.
 This was the Master Mason's House, later called Faraday House, and now No. 37 Hampton Court Road.
 In 1858 Faraday retired to live there.

 Having provided a number of various service projects for the British government, when asked by the government to advise on the production of chemical weapons for use in the Crimean War (1853–1856), Faraday refused to participate, citing ethical reasons.
+He also refused offers to publish his lectures, believing that they would lose impact if not accompanied by the live experiments.
+His reply to an offer from a publisher in a letter ends with: "I have always loved science more than money & because my occupation is almost entirely personal I cannot afford to get rich."

 Faraday died at his house at Hampton Court on 25 August 1867, aged 75.
 He had some years before turned down an offer of burial in Westminster Abbey upon his death, but he has a memorial plaque there, near Isaac Newton's tomb.
 Faraday was interred in the dissenters' (non-Anglican) section of Highgate Cemetery.